thunder-engine/thunder-doc/reference/vector2.rst

 ----

-.. _api_Vector2_2dca0563:
+.. _api_Vector2_b1f86e4d:

  :ref:`Vector2<api_Vector2>`  **Vector2::operator-** (:ref:`Vector2<api_Vector2>` & *vector*) const

-Returns a Vector2 object that is formed by subtracting *vector* from this *vector*; each component is subtracted separately.
+Returns a Vector2 object that is formed by subtracting *vector* from this vector; each component is subtracted separately.

 **See also** operator-=().

 ----

-.. _api_Vector2_2316dac9:
+.. _api_Vector2_1b8304ca:

  :ref:`Vector2<api_Vector2>` & **Vector2::operator-=** (:ref:`Vector2<api_Vector2>` & *vector*)

-Subtracts the given *vector* from this *vector* and returns a reference to this *vector*.
+Subtracts the given *vector* from this *vector* and returns a reference to this vector.

 **See also** operator+=().

 ----

-.. _api_Vector2_8a5204fe:
+.. _api_Vector2_18f0c726:

  :ref:`Vector2<api_Vector2>`  **Vector2::operator/** (areal  *divisor*) const

-Returns a copy of this vector, divided by the given *divisor*.
+Returns a copy of this vector, divided by the given divisor.

 **See also** operator/=().

 ----

-.. _api_Vector2_0b8f2dc7:
+.. _api_Vector2_ef2370b9:

  :ref:`Vector2<api_Vector2>` & **Vector2::operator/=** (areal  *divisor*)

-Divides this vector's coordinates by the given *divisor*, and returns a reference to this vector.
+Divides this vector's coordinates by the given divisor, and returns a reference to this vector.

 **See also** operator*=().

 ----

-.. _api_Vector2_85d09ac2:
+.. _api_Vector2_4a9501d2:

  bool **Vector2::operator<** (:ref:`Vector2<api_Vector2>` & *vector*) const

-Returns true if this *vector* is less than *vector*; otherwise returns false.
+Returns true if this *vector* is less than vector; otherwise returns false.
 This operator uses an exact floating-point comparison.

 ----

-.. _api_Vector2_4968a315:
+.. _api_Vector2_f1483b2a:

  :ref:`Vector2<api_Vector2>` & **Vector2::operator=** (:ref:`Vector2<api_Vector2>` & *value*)